|

 Of course, it is one of the touristy things that you’ll have to check out.
 But it is also the fastest way to reach the top, offering you a fantastic scenic view of Hong Kong.

-The downside of buying the ticket over the counter was that the ticket queue got very, very long.
+The downside of buying the ticket over the counter was that the ticket queue got very long.
 Halfway through the queue, the staff closed the counter as the weather was not so favorable.
 I had to wait again.

 Day Trip Itinerary to Lantau Island 3